Csantos07/lets-build-great-things/README.md

 # This is a simple portfolio project

 ## Next Goal

+- [x] Deployed with its own domain name on GH pages
+  - My domain is on google domains/ Google workspace?
-- [ ] Discovery for getting the form functional
+- [x] Discovery for getting the form functional
 - [x] Create A Form Frontend
 - [x] Create About Page
 - [x] Adjustments to Home Page